Small Even Covers, Locally Decodable Codes and Restricted Subgraphs of Edge-Colored Kikuchi Graphs: Even covers in hypergraphs for odd k

 where we used that $l \leq n/ (\log n)^2 $ and that $n$ is sufficiently large.
-Applying the same argument to $T$ gives the desired outcome. \end{proof} To finish, note that the edge-colouring in $G'$ is now a proper edge-colouring and further, it has average degree at least $20 \log N$ and thus, Lemma \ref{prop:colouredcycle} implies that $G$ contains a closed walk of size $O(\log N)$ such that some colour appears exactly once.
+Applying the same argument to $T$ gives the desired outcome. \end{proof} To finish, note that the edge-coloring in $G'$ is now a proper edge-coloring and further, it has average degree at least $20 \log N$ and thus, Lemma \ref{prop:coloredcycle} implies that $G$ contains a closed walk of size $O(\log N)$ such that some color appears exactly once.
 By Observation \ref{obs:flower}, this implies an even cover in $\mathcal{H}$ of size $O(l \log n)$, as desired.